Does Paint Condition Affect Resale Value?

 How Much of a Difference in Resale Value Does it Make?

-Lower miles, frozen paint, and special edition paint jobs on a vehicle would mean a respray probably hurts this sale as a buyer looking for this car is prioritizing condition.
-Poorly matched paint and poor application will result in devaluation no matter what.
+Lower miles, frozen paint, and special-edition paint jobs on a vehicle would mean a respray probably hurts this sale, as a buyer looking for this car prioritizes condition.
+PPF resale value can increase buyer interest when specialty paint exists on performance models.

 What Can You Do to Protect Your Car’s Paint?

-Paint protection film, also known as PPF or clear bra, is a flexible but durable polyurethane film that is applied to the painted surfaces of the vehicle.
-We use the Xpel Ultimate Plus line of ppf, which has a 10-year warranty against cracking, peeling, fading, and yellowing in addition to the long warranty, the ppf also has self-healing properties to remove swirl marks from the film’s surface.
-Clear bra protects your car’s from rock chips and other impact-related damage that can occur with everyday driving.
+We use the XPEL Ultimate Plus line of PPF, which includes a 10-year warranty against cracking, peeling, fading, and yellowing.
+This film also features self-healing properties that remove minor swirl marks from the surface.
+Clear bra provides outstanding protection from rock chips and other impact-related damage that can occur during everyday driving, making it one of the most effective ways to safeguard your vehicle’s paint.

 Pros:

-• protects against light scratches and scuffs
+• Protects against light scratches and scuffs

-• protects against the majority of paint chips from road debris
+• Protects against the majority of paint chips from road debris

-• can save you from costly paint repairs
+• Can save you from costly paint repairs

-• protects against UV damage and oxidation
+• Protects against UV damage and oxidation

-• protects the surface of the vehicle from chemical etching
+• Protects the surface of the vehicle from chemical etching

-• hydrophobic top coat offers easier cleaning
+• The hydrophobic top coat offers easier cleaning

 Cons:

-• can be an expensive option
+• Can be an expensive option

-• if removed incorrectly it can peel paint off the vehicle
+• If removed incorrectly, it can peel paint off the vehicle

-• depending on how much of the car is getting ppf it can require days of installation time
+• Depending on how much of the car is getting PPF, it can require days of installation time

 Get a Paint Protection Film Quote